jmalloc/grit/README.md

 ### What about Go?

-We cloned `jmalloc/grit` into `~/grit`, but Grit is written in Go, so it needs to live somewhere special, and that somewhere is `$GOPATH`.
+We've already cloned `jmalloc/grit` into `~/grit`, but Grit is written in Go, so it needs to live somewhere special, and that somewhere is `$GOPATH`.

-Sure, you could use `mv` to relocate it to the correct directory; but `mv` isn't written in Go, and therefore it isn't web-scale.
+Sure, you could just `mv` the directory; but `mv` isn't written in Go, and therefore it isn't web-scale!

 Try this instead: